Skip to main content

 Authentication

 WednesdayAI supports API keys and OAuth tokens for AI providers, plus delegated authentication through a trusted reverse proxy for multi-user deployments.
+This page covers provider authentication and the gateway access token.
+For per-provider details, see the provider guides.

 Quick start — API key